Skip to main content

 How a Benefits Enrollment Center helped Harry find $7,175 in annual savings

-Harry's story is just one of many.
+Harry's story is just one of many that we hear about nearly every day.

-In fact, millions of older adults who are eligible miss out on benefits programs that can help pay for healthcare, prescriptions, food, utilities, and more.
+In fact, millions of older adults who are eligible miss out on benefits programs that can help pay for health care, prescriptions, food, utilities, and more.

 Their counselor explained that by getting Harry into an MSP, the program would reinstate his Medicare Part B coverage.
 Even better, the state would pay any penalty (if he received one) for not having Part B in place.
 The MSP Harry qualified for—the Qualified Medicare Beneficiary Program (QMB)—would cover all of his Medicare co-payments and premiums.
 It would also automatically qualify him for Part D Extra Help.